Sanyam1211/-100DaysOfCode/README.md

 Day 30  (Prepared for my python exam and revised all the topics)

-Day 31-32 (Practiced hackerone questions and gold star in python
+Day 31-32 (Practiced hackerone questions and gold star in python)

+Day 33 ( started with new topic i.e python advance modules and working on a new project a new game)